matinlotfali/KDE-Rounded-Corners/README.md

 # KDE-Rounded-Corners

-This is a fork of https://sourceforge.net/projects/shapecorners/
+This is a fork of https://sourceforge.net/projects/shapecorners/ with additional contributions in https://github.com/alex47/KDE-Rounded-Corners

 When you disable window borders in System Settings --> Application Style --> Window Decorations --> Border size: No Borders you get sharp bottom window corners.